Valkryst/Schillsaver/README.md

 * A recent version of [FFMPEG](http://ffmpeg.org/download.html).

-# Instructions:
+## Misc.
+Notes

 * To open the program on Linux, you may need to open up the terminal and run the command "java -jar Schillsaver.jar".

-# Misc.
-Notes

 * Schillsaver does it's best to clean up any temporary files if any issues occur.